Addressing serious environmental and natural resource problems requires ingenuity, agile thinking, and innovation.

 ESM 279 Financial Management and Environmental Accounting (4 units)

-TMP 240 Business Strategy and Leadership Skills (4 units)
+TMP 240 Business Strategy and Leadership (4 units) *

-*Several electives are part of the Graduate Program in Management Practice (GPMP), a UC-recognized certificate offered by the Technology Management Program at UCSB.
+*Several TMP courses are part of the Graduate Program in Management Practice (GPMP), a UC-recognized certificate offered by Technology Management at UCSB.

-Any MESM student may choose to take Eco-E courses (ESM) as electives.
+Any MESM student may choose to take Innovation courses (ESM) as electives.

-Eco-Entrepreneurship focus students may choose to apply their concepts learned through an Eco-E Project.
-Eco-E Project teams of 3-5 students collaborate over the course of a year to develop a business model intended to bring a new, commercially viable product or service to market and to make a positive and measurable environmental impact.
+Innovation focus students may choose to apply concepts learned in foundational courses to an Eco-E Project.
+Eco-E Project teams of 3-5 students collaborate over the course of a year to develop and refine a business model for a new, commercially viable product or service that makes a positive and measurable environmental impact.

-Eco-E students receive guidance and mentorship from a variety of local entrepreneurs, investors and business leaders.
-The Eco-Entrepreneurship Advisory Council (EEAC) meets quarterly with all Eco-E students to provide ongoing feedback throughout the two-year MESM program.
-At the end of each quarter in each required Eco-E focus course, teams present to a judging panel for critical feedback and a fresh perspective.
-In addition, Eco-E teams are assigned mentors and select external advisors from relevant industries who can provide insight into current industry dynamics and share contacts within their industry.
+Innovation focus students receive guidance and mentorship from a variety of local entrepreneurs, investors and business leaders.
+At the end of each quarter in each Innovation focus course, teams present to a judging panel for critical feedback and an industry perspective.
+The Eco-Entrepreneurship Advisory Council (EEAC) meets quarterly with students developing business models for new environmental ventures and provides ongoing feedback throughout the two-year MESM program.
+Additional mentors and select external advisors from relevant industries are assigned to teams to provide insight into current industry dynamics and share contacts within their industry.